 A nature earthquake creates motions on 3 axes, but since our shake table is moving along the same direction, it will be easy to measure the acceleration on the X-axis with a micro:bit, to give you an accurate result of how strong is the earthquake.
 Fix the micro:bit at the top of the building, plug it with your computer, open Mind+, and let the data fly.

 There are many ways to create earthquake-proof buildings, the most commonly used for tall buildings might be Tuned Mass Damper (check Taipei 101).
 I used several screw nuts as weight and suspend them from the top.
 You might need to test the height and length to get a better result.
 Add more structures like frames, braces to check how strong is your building.

-- Bottle caps (6 normal sizes, 1 slightly bigger)
+7 Bottle Caps (6 normal sizes, 1 slightly bigger)